mark-h-meng/nnprune/README.md

 # PAODING-DL: A Data-free Robustness-preserving Neural Network Pruning Toolkit

 Our python package performs pruning progressively and evaluate robustness automatically.
-The code is written and tested through Microsoft VS Code.
+The code is written and tested through Microsoft VS Code on Linux Ubuntu OS.

 The execution environment of the experiments is summarised as follows:
 * Tensorflow 2.3.0 (Anaconda, tensorflow-gpu version) and above